-Why Is the C-Section Rate So High?
+Why the C-Section Rate Is So High

 Read: How one hospital reduced unnecessary C-sections

 But something else would change: Namely, the C-section rate would go down.
 Using data from one study on blended-payment approaches and one on differences across patients, we expect that the rate would go down by about three percentage points in the short run.
-And that would lead to a reduction in costs beyond doctors’ fees, such as related to long hospital stays, operating-room use, and more.
+And that would lead to a reduction in costs beyond doctors’ fees, such as those related to long hospital stays, operating-room use, and more.
 The overall cost increase to the system would, then, actually hover around 0.8 percent, or $480 million a year.

 And even this is probably an overestimate.
 In the long run, C-section rate could go down more than three percentage points.
 One reason is the adage “Once a C-section, always a C-section.”
 Women who have C-sections are most likely to have a C-section with a subsequent pregnancy, although some of them may choose to try for a vaginal birth, or VBAC.
-(Further complicating the matter, some insurances reimburse physicians even less for a VBAC compared with either a C-section or a routine vaginal delivery, which further encourages physicians to advise their patients to have a C-section.)
+(Further complicating the matter, some insurers reimburse physicians even less for a VBAC compared with either a C-section or a routine vaginal delivery, which further encourages physicians to advise their patients to have a C-section.)
 If this process gets interrupted—if fewer women have C-sections to begin with—then we may see the share of vaginal births go up dramatically over time, and healthcare costs go down.

 Depending on how you do the numbers, it’s possible this reform could save money in the long term.
-Regardless, if vaginal birth is a better outcome for moms in most situations—and we think it is—the we should be willing to accept some increase in costs for safer maternity care.
+Regardless, if vaginal birth is a better outcome for moms in most situations—and we think it is—then we should be willing to accept some increase in costs for safer maternity care.

 We want to hear what you think about this article.
 Submit a letter to the editor or write to letters@theatlantic.com.